17. Ecology

 replot 'rk.out' using 1:6

-Spend some time exploring the interactive graphs at:
+Also spend some time exploring the “Our World in Data” interactive graphs

 Expand the title on “All our charts on World Population Growth”, and pick the population by country since 1500 and try to understand what areas are exponential.